Azure-Samples/ms-identity-ciam-native-javascript-samples/API/React/README.md

 # Introduction
-These are simple React applications that demostrate the usage of the Native Authentication API in front end applications.
+These are simple React applications that demonstrate the usage of the Native Authentication API in front end applications.
 The full documentation of the API can be found [here](https://learn.microsoft.com/en-us/entra/identity-platform/reference-native-authentication-api?tabs=emailOtp#sign-in-api-reference).

 ## React Authentication with Username and Password